 - Shout and scream as loud as you can if you're being attacked, are threatened, or at risk of being attacked.
 This will alert people who may be able to help.
 It is also likely to cause the offender to run off.

 - If you regularly go jogging or cycling, try to vary your route and time.
 Stick to well-lit roads with pavements.
-If you wear a personal stereo, remember you can't hear traffic, or somebody approaching behind you.
+If you wear a personal stereo, remember you can't hear traffic, or somebody approaching behind you – it is always safer to wear only one earphone.
+You may wish to use a personal safety app such as Hollie Guard.

 Sexual Harassment and violence